 7. Thermonuclear fusion

-But let us get somewhat more practical 226.
-Top ten open problems in physics Once we will construct a thermonuclear reactor, we will get tons of energy almost for free.
+But let us get somewhat more practical Once we will construct a thermonuclear reactor, we will get tons of energy almost for free.
 Indeed, reactions that we are interested in,

 run with a huge excess of energy – frankly, the Sun shines due to this excess and will keep shining for another 6 billion years or so.
 Although we are trying to practically solve the problem of thermonuclear fusion for more than 50 years already, we were yet unable to run the self-sustaining thermonuclear reaction, not to mention a reaction with an energy outcome.